Music fans love merch. Despite how much music has become digital with streaming, we still seek and crave having something physical from artists to:

 As part of his McDonalds collaboration, Travis Scott sold a whole collection of items through his website, including a limited edition Chicken McNugget body pillow.

-Although I do eat McDonalds once in a blue moon, there’s a lot of nostalgia associated with the chicken mcnuggets for me from eating it as a kid in my Happy Meal.
+Although I do eat McDonalds once in a blue moon, there’s a lot of nostalgia associated with the chicken nuggets for me from eating it as a kid in my Happy Meal.
 Not much else to take away from this, other than you can get away with selling almost anything as a music superstar.
+To be fair, his merch game is really astronomical with collaborations with the biggest brands in the world.

 Food Products – Atmosphere Hot Sauce